anahata-os/anahata-asi/v2-commanders-briefing.md

     -   **Phase 2:** Develop custom adapters for high-value, non-compatible APIs (e.g., Anthropic Claude).

 ## 4. High-Priority Tactical Objectives
--   **Objective 1 (Pre-Migration):** Resolve all compilation errors in the V1 `gemini-java-client` codebase.
-This is necessary to create a stable intelligence asset for the migration.
+-   **Objective 1 (COMPLETE):** Stabilize the V1 `gemini-java-client` codebase.
+This has been achieved by stashing the compilation errors, establishing a clean, functional baseline to serve as our primary intelligence asset for the migration.
--   **Objective 2 (Migration):** Begin the surgical migration, starting with `ToolManager.java`.
-Use `git diff` on the V1 asset to ensure the latest refactoring work is included.
+-   **Objective 2 (ACTIVE):** Commence the surgical migration of functionality from the V1 asset into the V2 `anahata-ai` project structure, starting with the `ToolManager` and its related components.
--   **Objective 3 (Core Implementation):** Implement the model-agnostic domain, the `ProviderMetadata` sidecar pattern, and the core managers (`ToolManager`, `ContextManager`) in the new V2 project.
+-   **Objective 3 (ONGOING):** Continue the implementation of the model-agnostic domain, the `ProviderMetadata` sidecar pattern, and the core managers (`ToolManager`, `ContextManager`) in the new V2 project, ensuring all new code adheres to the V2 architectural principles.

 ## 5. Monetization & Community
 -   **Model:** Open Core (AGPLv3 for open-source, paid Commercial License for proprietary use).